 i attended the school of visual arts in new york city - a highly ranked photography, visual and graphic arts college, i focused my b.f.a on majoring in film+video - film sound editing with a minor in cinematography. i have worked on several television advertising projects internationally, independent films in the united states as well as an award winning documentary (New York Independent Film & Video Festival) based out of bali, indonesia.

-after an intense documentary project in the summer between semesters, i decided to leap off the arts to focus on political studies in asia. and i continued my education in hawai'i, where i received a B.A in Asian studies and began graduate studies in Social Work shortly after at the University of Washington, focusing on social justice, mental health, maternal and child health issues and community organizing. since then, i have been pretty active in many public health issues, including child and maternal health - birth advocacy, trauma informed practice and outdoor education.
+after an intense documentary project in the summer between semesters, i decided to leap off the arts to focus on political studies in asia. and i continued my education in hawai'i, where i received a B.A in Asian studies and have a Master's in Social Work from the University of Washington, focusing on social justice, mental health, maternal and child health issues and community organizing. since then, i have been pretty active in many public health issues, including child and maternal health - birth advocacy, trauma informed practice and outdoor education, i currently work as a hospice social worker.

-i also am a yoga instructor & educator, training clinicians and teachers in trauma informed yoga curriculum in classrooms and facilities.
+in addition, i am a postpartum doula, a certified lacatation educator - AND also a yoga instructor & educator, training clinicians and teachers in trauma informed yoga curriculum in classrooms and facilities.

 visual imagery is so powerful that i've used them in my social work graduate studies through photo-voice essays to capture what might otherwise be invisible and unable to convey through words and engages us in dialogue. photo journalism - these are my passion projects where my interests, artistic integrity and social work experience merge into that trifecta.